Lan-Alog Type LA-4

 The Lan-Alog computer was designed to teach analogue computing techniques to students in mathematics, engineering, and applied sciences.
 The computer contains four encapsulated operational amplifiers, employing silicon epitaxial transistors and a voltmeter.
 The various components can be connected in a variety of ways using patch cords.

 The amplifier fitted in the Lan-Alog LA-4 has an open-loop gain of 50,000, ensuring a basic computing accuracy of better than 1% per amplifier.
-The overall accuracy of computation also depends on the quality of the resistors and capacitors used - the Lan-Alog manual claims beter than +/-3% in all conditions.
+The overall accuracy of computation also depends on the quality of the resistors and capacitors used - the Lan-Alog manual claims better than +/-3% in all conditions.

 All components are mounted on a steel panel, measuring 19 x 10.5 inches and the panel is drilled such that it may be fixed vertically on a standard 19-inch rack.